Pay my Council Tax

 - We are required to give you 14 days’ notice of any new direct debit being set up.
 If the amount to be paid or the payment dates change, you will be issued with a new bill.
 If we or your bank or building society makes an error you are guaranteed a full refund of the amount paid.

-- You can cancel a Direct Debit at any time via your account or by contacting your bank or building society directly.
+- You can cancel a Direct Debit at any time by contacting us or your bank or building society directly.

 To pay by standing order you will need to set up a standing order with your bank or building society.
 You will need to provide them with the following details:

 - Our Bank: National Westminster Bank PLC